ajs-voices/once-upon-a-dream/scenes/010-pumpkin-pie.md

 The waitress in the pink apron brought over my coffee and Alex's water and our pie.
 "Can I get you boys anything else?"

-"No ma'am I think we are good."
+"No ma'am, I think we are good."
 I said and gave her a good smile.

 She walked off to her other patrons and I watched her move.
 She was trying to draw our attention.
 I shook my head.
 "She either thinks we are on a date and it's wrong, or she thinks she has a chance with one or both of us."